Ana Birchall

+On 12 November 2019 Birchall was expelled from the PSD and as Minister of Justice.

 Biography

-Ana Birchall was born on August 30, 1973 in Mizil and grew up in Fulga, Prahova County.
+Ana Birchall was born on 30 August 1973 in Mizil and grew up in Fulga, Prahova County.

 Birchall received her bachelor's degree in law and received her master's degree from Yale Law School in the United States specializing in bankruptcy law and International financial law.
 Birchall graduated from Yale magna cum laude.

 Birchall continued her studies at Yale Law and pursued her Juris Doctor under Anthony T. Kronman.
 Her doctorate thesis was a comparative analysis of bankruptcy law between the United States, the United Kingdom, France, Germany, Romania, Hungary, Poland and the Czech Republic.

 After her doctorate studies, Birchall worked as a lawyer on Wall Street in New York for legal firm White & Case, Her clients included ENRON, MCI-Worldcom, United Airlines, US Airways and UPC.

 In 2003, Birchall decided to return to Romania and enter the political sphere.
 Birchall began her career internally within the Social Democrats, serving as an advisor to the Minister of External Affairs and later as head of equal opportunities in the party, head of education and research for the party, and as the spokesperson for the local Bucharest wing of the party.